 When you are employed by any company, Your Story begins to indelibly weave itself into Their Story.
 When you are employed by a company with an employee engagement and advocacy program, mutual expectations for delivery on brand advocacy are high.

-The Deloitte Global Human Capital Trends 2016 study reported that today’s employers are creating “always on” engagement and advocacy programs to attract and retain talent.
-These programs are created in response to “always on” employees who continuously target their next career move. (p 49).
+Enlightened employers are creating continuous engagement and advocacy programs to attract and retain talent.
+Are you seeking out these types of opportunities?
+These programs are created in response to employees who continuously target their next career move.